The 3 key changes can actually change from getting paid a bare minimum to making good or great hourly rates on Upwork

 3. Features Vs. Benefits

 A feature is what you offer, and the benefit is what the client gets.
-Craft your proposal to provide benefits to clients than listing the features.
+If you wish to get paid better hourly rates for your services, craft your proposal to provide benefits to clients rather than listing the features you may offer.

 As an example, the feature of your service can be